kboroz/MSMquiz/quiz10_5_13/README.md

 Published in : Null

-Description : 'An example of random variables nor following asymptotic normality, for this specific example a Cauchy set of random variables was selected and its asymptotic behavior compared with both Binomial and normal distributions'.
+Description : 'An example of random variables not following asymptotic normality, for this specific example a Cauchy set of random variables was selected and its asymptotic behavior compared with both Binomial and normal distributions'.